-Mortality rates vary greatly between countries, and the causes for high mortality rates depend on specific factors in each country.
+Mortality rates vary significantly between countries, and the causes for high mortality rates depend on specific factors in each country.

 Diseases such as HIV/AIDs, malaria, Hepatitis B, and Tuberculosis plague South Africa, while lack of medical supplies and food are problematic in Zimbabwe.
-In general, high mortality rates can be the result of several things, such as communicable diseases, shortage of healthcare, malnutrition, cardiovascular diseases, violence, cancers, and accidents.
+In general, high mortality rates can result from several things, such as infectious diseases, shortage of healthcare, malnutrition, cardiovascular diseases, violence, cancers, and accidents.

 The ten countries with the highest mortality rates in the world are:

 - Bulgaria (15.433)

 - Latvia (14.669)

 - Lesotho (14.144)